 Both options work fine.
 It's really a matter of preference and presentation.

 I prefer a ratio of ½ cup of heavy cream for every egg.
 This results in a rich, creamy custard.
-Alternatively, whole milk, or a combination of whole milk and cream, can be used (or simply use half-and-half).
+Alternatively, a combination of whole milk and cream (or half-and-half) can be used.
 Using low-fat or skim milk may result in the custard filling having a watery taste and less creamy consistency.

 Blind baking refers to pre-baking a pie crust before adding the filling.
-To blind bake, line the crust with foil or parchment paper and fill with pie weights.
+To blind bake, line the crust with parchment paper (or foil) and fill it with pie weights.
 This step helps to prevent the crust from shrinking during baking.

 Yes, you can freeze quiche baked or unbaked.